Deputies searching for escaped inmate in Clarendon County

-They describe him as a white male, approximately 5’10 in height and weighs approximately 160 pounds with grey and black hair.
+They describe him as a 43 year-old white male, approximately 5’10 in height and weighs 155 pounds with gray hair and and blue eyes.

 According to investigators, he is wearing dark clothing and has a tattoo on the right side of his neck that reads Melissa.